 Integrated political marketing campaigns are a crucial factor in the success of any political campaign.

-They combine various strategies and tools to reach targeted audiences and present the campaign message most effectively.
+They combine strategies and tools to reach targeted audiences and effectively present the campaign message.

 The critical elements of integrated political marketing campaigns include research, message development, communication channels, targeting, budgeting, and evaluation.